Frank-Walter Steinmeier: Ukraine controversy

 On 25 October 2022, Steinmeier made an official visit to Ukraine, after a scheduled visit on 20 October was cancelled for security reasons due to a wave of cruise missile and drone attacks across Ukraine.
-At the time, DW News was talking about a new 350bn euro Marshall Plan to aid Ukraine even while Russian bombs were still falling from Kyiv skies.
+At the time, DW News was talking about a new €350-billion Marshall Plan to aid Ukraine even while Russian bombs were still falling from Kyiv skies.
 Upon his return to Berlin he spoke at length of his Ukrainian experiences on 28 October, and opened with vivid descriptions of the horrors of war, noting that it had caused "the deepest crisis" that a reunified Germany has seen.
 He warned that "tougher, rough years are ahead of us."

-On 29 November 2022 Steinmeier was interviewed in his palace again on this subject by a journalist from Deutsche Welle.
-He condemned Russia's recent attacks on civilians and on gas and electricity supplies in Ukraine, "A cease-fire now would mean Russia would keep the territories it has occupied..
-It is also reckless to suggest a cease-fire now, because to establish a cease-fire at this point in time would essentially condone all of the injustice that has already taken place."
-He thought it early yet to talk about security guarantees for Ukraine.